mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_12/Dem12.md

 mixed.lmer <- lmer(testScore ~ bodyLength2 + (1|mountainRange), data = dragons)
 summary(mixed.lmer)
 ```
-Linear mixed model fit by REML
-Formula: testScore ~ bodyLength2 + (1 | mountainRange)
-   Data: dragons

-REML criterion at convergence: 3985.6

-Scaled residuals:
-    Min      1Q  Median      3Q     Max
--3.4815 -0.6513  0.0066  0.6685  2.9583

-Random effects:
- Groups        Name        Variance Std.Dev.
- mountainRange (Intercept) 339.7    18.43
- Residual                  223.8    14.96
-Number of obs: 480, groups:  mountainRange, 8

-Fixed effects:
-            Estimate Std.
-Error t value
-(Intercept)  50.3860     6.5517   7.690
-bodyLength2   0.5377     1.2750   0.422

-Correlation of Fixed Effects:
-            (Intr)
-bodyLength2 0.000
+Take a look at the ouput:

+First, dragon's body length does not seem to impact dragon’s test score

-We can see the variance for mountainRange = 339.7.
-Mountain ranges are clearly important: they explain a lot of variation.
+Then, we can see the variance for mountainRange (random effects) is 339.7.
+Mountain ranges are clearly important, they explain a lot of variation.
 How do we know that?
 We can take the variance for the mountainRange and divide it by the total variance:

 339.7/(339.7 + 223.8)=0.60 ~60 %